alunwcom/11ty-hawaiians/src/posts/2020-09-11-new-single-release.md

 The latest Hawaiians’ single – ‘In The Stone’ – was released on 11th September 2020.
 You can order the 7" single @ [Upset The Rhythm](https://upsettherhythm.bigcartel.com/product/normil-hawaiians-in-the-stone-7-pre-order), or download from Bandcamp.

-{{< bandcamp "3574491364" "In The Stone / Where Is Living?" "https://bandcamp.normilhawaiians.com/album/in-the-stone-where-is-living-single" >}}
+{% Bandcamp "3574491364" "In The Stone / Where Is Living?" "https://bandcamp.normilhawaiians.com/album/in-the-stone-where-is-living-single" %}